-Under the UK GDPR, the Representative should of course be in the UK.
+Under the UK GDPR, the Representative should, of course, be in the UK.

 Under the EU GDPR, this is more nuanced.
 A Representative should be located in one of the EU Member State where individuals whose personal data are being processed, are also located.
-When selecting the location (and qualities), an organisation will want to ensure that the Representative is in a position to communicate efficiently with supervisory authorities and data subjects.
+When selecting the location (and qualities), an organisation will want to ensure that the Representative is in a position to communicate efficiently with supervisory authorities and data subjects in the appropriate languages.